theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/report-columns-define.md

 At this stage, use a selection or variant that returns only a few records.
 This can be adapted later on.

-Some Classical ABAP reports are developed in a way so that output columns are delimited by the pipe symbol '\|'.
+- Some Classical ABAP reports are developed in a way so that output columns are delimited by the pipe symbol '\|'.
 In this case the Report component can automatically identify the columns.
 Automatic column detection also works for most ALV reports. <br>
-Example:
+Example:<br>
 ![Report-delimiters](/img/content/Report_new_delimiters.png){:class="img-responsive"}

-For reports where the output is not separated by the pipe symbol, the columns must be identified manually. <br>
+- For reports where the output is not separated by the pipe symbol, the columns must be identified manually. <br>
-Example:
+Example:<br>
 ![Report-no-delimiters](/img/content/Report_new_no_delimiters.png){:class="img-responsive"}